selinlb/HTTP-Request-Response-Web-Server/README.md

   **then open your web browser:**
   ``
-  localhost:-portnum-/-some file name(must be existed)-
+  localhost:-portnum-/-some file name .filetype (must be existed)- ``
-  ``

   **or you can simply just use telnet:**